top of page

 The executive roles energy companies are struggling to fill right now are concentrated in three categories: operational leadership, technical management, and environmental compliance.

-CTO and VP of Engineering roles in companies investing in energy transition infrastructure -- carbon capture, hydrogen, electrification of field operations -- require hybrid expertise that almost no one has.
-The candidate who understands both legacy hydrocarbon operations and emerging energy technology is rare by definition.
+CTO and VP of Engineering roles in companies investing in power generation and energy transition leadership, carbon capture, hydrogen, and electrification of field operations, require hybrid expertise that almost no one has.
+The candidate who understands both legacy hydrocarbon operations and emerging energy technology is rare by definition, because the two skill sets were built in different eras of the industry.
+This is exactly the trap we wrote about in why the right energy CTO is rarely on your target list.

 What Do Energy Companies That Win Executive Searches Do Differently?